zentown/tinderjs/README.md

 ### .updatePosition(longitude, latitude, callback)

-  Updates your profile's geographic position
+  Updates the geographical position for the current account

 * `longitude` is the longitude of the new position
 * `latitude` is the latitude of the new position
 * `callback` is called when the request completes

+### .getAccount(callback)

+  Gets the current account info

+* `callback` is called when the request completes

 ### .updatePreferences(discovery, min age, max age, gender, distance, callback)

-  Updates your profile's user preferences
+  Updates the preferences for the current account

 * `discovery` is the true/false that tells tinder whether or not to show your card
 * `min age` is the minimum age of incoming recommendations